 Kristina (KVV/she/they) is an independent artist working to foster artist-led community exchange.
 Her self-produced mini-short, A Different Time, was a selection for WickedQueer (2021, Boston).
 She served as performance director for Reach+You, an interactive app-based serial performance created by Katrina and Jonah Goldsaito (Tribeca Festival Immersive Main Competition, 2022).
-Her narrative podcast teleplay, Jane: 1891, about Jane Addams Hull House, assimilation, and the opening of the Butler Art Gallery, was commissioned by Make Believe Association where she is currently a member of a seven-person writing team for a new serial narrative podcast, Lake Song (Tribeca Audio Premieres, October 2022).
-Her short screenplay, 2 Spruce Street, was an official selection of the Scario Film Festival.
-She is currently completing her first feature screenplay, Magnificat: The Mary Year (developed and advised through Sundance Collab and Gotham Writers Workshop).
+She is a co-creator and member of a seven-person multi-disciplinary writing team for Make Believe Association’s Webby Nominated (2023) narrative podcast, Lake Song, (Tribeca Audio Premieres 2022) and was commissioned by the company for her original narrative podcast teleplay, , exploring themes around racial, ethnic, and sexual identity assimilation set in Jane Addams’ historic Hull House.
+Her first feature screenplay, Magnificat has been developed and advised through Sundance Collab and Gotham Writers Workshop.

 Troy Lewis moved from Texas to Zambia at the age of 7 where he grew up in the capital, Lusaka.
 He is now a filmmaker and writer based in Chicago, with a BA from Northwestern University in Film and Creative Writing—Fiction.
 In 2017, he served on the Jury for the Student Section at the San Sebastian International Film Festival.
 His sitcom pilot, executive produced by Julia Louis-Dreyfus, is currently in post-production, and his most recently completed directorial project, Oglesby Park, premiered on The Wrap.